Bachelor of Arts, Plan I

 The requirements for the Bachelor of Arts under Plan I are designed to give each student flexibility in the selection of courses to meet individual needs.

 A total of 120 semester hours is required.
-36 hours must be in upper-division courses.
-At least 60 hours, including 21 hours of upper-division coursework, must be completed in residence at the University; at least 24 of the last 30 hours must be completed in residence at the University.
+Thirty-six hours must be in upper-division courses.
+At least 60 hours, including 21 hours of upper-division coursework, must be completed in residence at the University.
 Provided residence rules are met, credit may be earned by examination, by extension, by correspondence (up to 30 percent of the hours required for the degree), or, with the approval of the dean, by work transferred from another institution.
 Up to 16 semester hours of classroom and/or correspondence coursework may be taken on the pass/fail basis; this coursework may be counted only as electives.

 All students must complete the University’s Core Curriculum.
 In the process of fulfilling the core curriculum and other degree requirements, all students are expected to complete the Skills and Experience flags: